-Implementation notes For simplicity of exposition we have thus far assumed that the description of the material model $\mathcal{M}$ is given in the form of an explicitly meshed object (e.g. a tetrahedralized volume in 3D).
+Implementation notes We have thus far assumed that the material model \mathcal{M} is given as an explicitly meshed object (e.g. a tetrahedralized volume in 3D).
 However, this is not strictly necessary and any material description that can answer the predicates of Algorithm 1, lines 4 (connectivity within an element) and 11 (material continuity across elements) can be trivially used in the same framework.

-For example, we demonstrate cutting of volumetric elastic models (Figure 10), where a user-specified fracture surface is used to explicitly subdivide each element of the template mesh T into disjoint polyhedra.
-This polyhedral decomposition [Sifakis et al. 2007] natively provides connected component information, and can easily detect material continuity across adjacent embedding elements by checking if their polyhedral material regions share a face on their common boundary, as seen in the insert image above.
-Finally, the transitive Collapse operation (line 15) is implemented in practice using a Union-Find structure which records transitive equivalences of vertex identifiers.
+For example, Figure 10 demonstrates an elastic model being cut by a user-specified fracture surface.
+For this, we leveraged the method of Sifakis et al. [2007] which explicitly subdivides each element of the template mesh \mathcal{T} into disjoint polyhedra (a 2D analogue of this process is shown in the inset image to the right, where a "cutting curve" of line segments is used to section square cells into polygonal regions).
+This decomposition natively provides connectivity information, and can easily detect material continuity across embedding elements by checking adjacency of polyhedral material regions.
+Finally, the transitive Collapse operation (line 15) is simply implemented using a Union-Find structure which records the equivalences of vertex identifiers.